oybek-turaev-cyber/HTB-CDSA-Prep/SOC-Path/Windows_Attacks_Defense/notes.md

     - Voila, Felicitations!
 C'est fini!

 # AS-REProasting
+- AS >> Authentication Services
+    - Roasting >> brute-forcing password hashes
+    - REP >> Requests an AS-REP for accounts from the KDC (Key Distribution Center).
+    - Reuses (replays) this AS-REP data or stores it for later, often in automated or repeated attacks – hence “Reproasting”.
 - Similar to Kerberoasting Attack
     - `Do not require Kerberos preauthentication` property should be enabled
     - Goal >> to get **crackable hashes**